sgotzler/Historical-TV-Guide/README.md

+---

-# The Historical TV Guide
+title: [The Historical TV Guide]
-## Using digitized text to study television history
+description: [Using digitized text to study television history]

+---

 ![perhaps add an image; need to find open access TV shot]